- About the Conference

 Call for Papers

-Please send your abstracts (about 300 words) and bio-notes (about 100 words) to dharmastudiesconference@gmail.com.
-The conference is particularly interested in early career and Ph.D. scholars in Indian academia.
+Please submit your abstracts using the following link: https://forms.gle/k7B6FpAk8gb8Agku9.
+The conference is particularly interested in early career faculty members and Ph.D. scholars in Indian academia.
 Exceptional proposals from MA students will also be considered.
-The last date for the submission of abstracts and bionote is 15 September 2025.
-Intimations will be sent to shortlisted candidates by 21 September 2025.
+The last date for the submission of abstracts and bio-note is 31 August 2026.
+Intimations will be sent to selected participants by 10 September 2026.
 The decision of the Organizing Committee will be final as regards the selection of abstracts.

 Call for Panels